Tornado outbreak of February 23–24, 2016: Pensacola, Florida

 A significant tornado caused EF3 damage in populated areas of northeastern Pensacola during the evening hours of February 23.
 The tornado first touched down at 8:10 pm CST (02:10 UTC), southwest of SR 742 and immediately strengthened to EF2 intensity.
 Several homes lost their roofs along Lansing Drive, and multiple trees and power poles were snapped.
 With their original warning on the storm set to expire at 8:15 pm CST and seeing that the rotation on radar had remained intense, the NWS Mobile office issued another PDS tornado warning for South Central Escambia and Southeastern Santa Rosa Counties at 8:11 pm CST, again stating that "a large...extremely dangerous and potentially deadly tornado is developing."
 The tornado then weakened slightly before crossing the concurrent I-10 and SR 8 as well as SR 289, inflicting EF1 damage to several hardwood trees.
 The tornado then strengthened back to EF2 intensity as it moved through multiple neighborhoods, where many trees and power lines were downed, multiple homes had their roofs torn off, and some sustained some loss of exterior walls.
 Two cars were also overturned along Tradewinds Drive.
 After this point, the tornado further intensified to EF3 strength.
 Major structural damage was inflicted to the Mooring Apartments on Old Spanish Trail Road, with 24 units being destroyed.
 The second floor of the apartment building was almost totally destroyed, with the roof ripped off and many walls collapsed.
 Some damage to exterior walls was also noted on the first floor, and six other units were damaged as well.

 The tornado then reached its peak intensity of mid-range EF3 as it impacted a GE plant, completely destroying a warehouse with some of the debris from the structure being found on the western shoreline of Escambia Bay in Santa Rosa County.
 Farther to the northeast along the shore of the Escambia Bay, the tornado continued to produce EF3 damage as two townhouses along the concurrent US 90 and SR 10A were completely leveled, with others in the area suffering damage as well.
 The townhouses were built on raised wooden stilt foundations.
 The tornado then moved over Escambia Bay, where multiple vehicles were flipped and wrecked on the I-10 bridge.
 This included an 18-wheeler that overturned.
 The tornado then abruptly weakened before moving ashore in Avalon Beach in Santa Rosa County at EF1 intensity.
 The tornado then damaged multiple trees and homes near San Juan Street at Sealark Lane.
 It continued through the residential area, causing additional EF1 tree and minor home damage before lifting near Shetland Circle just west of Avalon Boulevard at 8:21 pm CST (02:21 UTC) east-northeast of Mulat.
-However, a debris ball was still present on radar, prompting the NWS Mobile to put out a more strongly worded update that stated that "a confirmed large and extremely dangerous tornado" was in progress while cancelling the warning for Escambia County at 8:23 pm CDT, two minutes after the tornado had lifted.
+However, a debris ball was still present on radar, prompting the NWS Mobile to put out another strongly worded update that stated that "a confirmed large and extremely dangerous tornado" was in progress while cancelling the warning for Escambia County at 8:23 pm CDT, two minutes after the tornado had lifted.
 The warning was eventually allowed to expire without any further updates at 8:45 pm CST (02:45 UTC).